Zbeyer/Divine-Machinations/README.md

 `lib` is a folder that will go in both server and client, helper functions like 1+1=2 that need to work on the front and back ends go here

 `Public` is a folder for files that should be public, images go here.

+`private`is a folder that can only be easily accessed by the server, put stuff here if you want to use it in the website but only viewable on certain pages.
+Do NOT recommend using this as key storage because they can be hijacked from the repository with ease.

 `Server` is a folder that is back end only, database queries go here.